RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

 1. Logged into the AWS Management Console
 2. Connected to the Command Host
 3. Created a database(world) and a table(country)
-4. To show the existing databases, run the following query
+4. Showed the existing databases by running:
     ```sql
     SHOW DATABASES;
     ```

-5. To create a new database named world, run the following query
+5. Created a new database named world by running:
       ```sql
       CREATE DATABASE world;
       ```
-6. To verify that the world database has been created, run the following query
+6. Verified that the world database was created by running:
       ```sql
       SHOW DATABASES;
       ```
-7. To create a table named country, with a well-defined structure, known as a table schema run the following
+7. Created a table named country with the following schema:
       ```sql
       CREATE TABLE world.country (
         `Code` CHAR(3) NOT NULL DEFAULT '',